dawidwozny/dawidwozny.github.io/_posts/2025-03-10-sharepoint-unatended-access.md

 Now the fun starts.
 Provided we have done everything correctly we should be able to perform all the tests but not using our credentials but application credentials.

 ### Login
 There are various ways of doing it.
 For full list of strategies run `mgc login --help`.
-I have decided on simplicit here (at least for auth) therfore using enviroment variables and client secret.
+I have decided on simplicity here (at least in terms of authentication) therfore using enviroment variables and client secret.

 #### Set enviromental variables:
-This is not the best method because variables will be stored in your powershell history but I will be deleting the secret after initial test anyway.
-Choose your own way of setting envariomental variables.
+The following is not the best method for setting environmental variables because variables will be stored in your powershell history.
+Choose your own method, just wanted to present what variables are required.
 ``` powershell
 $env:AZURE_TENANT_ID = <tenant-id>
 $env:AZURE_CLIENT_ID = <client-id>
 $env:AZURE_CLIENT_SECRET = <client-secret>
 ```

+#### Run login command:
 ``` powershell
 mgc login --strategy Environment
 ```